ICS485-Project-Reap/ics485-project-reap.github.io/index.md

 # KLA - 2D platformer

-This prpject is being updated and maintained using
+This project is being updated and maintained using

 # Inital Ideas